Vitamin D Getting Enough Impact of the Sun Media

 If you are in one of these at-risk groups, or are concerned, then see your GP.
 Your vitamin D levels can be checked with a simple blood test.

-Vitamin D supplementation may be required and might be more appropriate than sun exposure.
+Vitamin D supplementation may be required and might be more appropriate than sun exposure in some cases.

 Generally, this is not necessary as your body will produce sufficient vitamin D through incidental exposure to sunlight (your skin will stop producing vitamin D with over-exposure).
 Your body will store sufficient vitamin D for 30-60 days without sunlight.